Tarot Ethics - 13 Prompts to Consider for Your Practice

 Ask Yourself:

-What measures do I take to ensure confidentiality where my clients, and their information is concerned?
+What measures do I take to ensure confidentiality for the people I read for?

 What kind of information do you share with the public about your services, style and philosophies?
 Before someone books a session with you, would they have a good sense of what they’re getting into and what they can expect as an outcome?
 What we do may be obvious to us, but that doesn’t mean it’s clear to others.
 Consider what might be helpful to state upfront, and what “goes without saying”.

 Some believe it it is the job of the reader or practitioner to lay the foundation of their services and set the proper expectations.
-Some may believe that the onus is on the client to ask the right questions and do their own research.
+Some may believe that the onus is on the seeker to ask the right questions and do their own research.
 We believe it’s a bit of both.
 But, we can probably all agree that no practitioner wants to end a session and hear something to the effect of, “well, that’s not at all what I was thinking this was going to be…”.
-For this reason, transparency may have its place on a list of ethical considerations, but it also occupies a very practical spot as well.

 Ask Yourself:

-Am I finding myself frustrated by client’s who just “don’t get” what I have to offer?
+Am I finding myself frustrated by people who just “don’t get” what I have to offer?

 Have I outlined my services and philosophies in a way that clearly expresses what a session with me looks like?

-At some point when you’re working with a client, it’s quite possible they will bring a situation to you that presses a button, touches a nerve or full on triggers you.
+At some point when you’re reading for another, it’s quite possible they will bring a situation to you that presses a button, touches a nerve or full on triggers you.
 We are all human beings with out own opinions, preferences and leanings.
-Many times in readings we can (and should) separate our personal tastes so that we can provide objective and unfiltered insights to our clients.
+Many times in readings we can (and should) separate our personal tastes so that we can provide objective and unfiltered insights.
 However, if a topic so strong comes up that you cannot separate yourself from it, you should consider how you will proceed.

 Will you forge forward and if so, will you still be able to act as a clear channel?
 Are you confident that your feelings will not get in the way of the messages that are trying to come through?
-The last thing a client wants to experience when working with a reader, is a sense that this is now about them (the reader) and something they’re working through.
-It is totally natural to have reactions to things our clients bring to us.
-But, what we do with those reactions and how we proceed is our responsibility to determine.
+The last thing a seeker wants to experience when working with a reader, is a sense that this is now about them (the reader) and something they’re working through.
+It is totally natural to have reactions to things that others bring to us.
+But, what we do with those reactions and how we proceed is our responsibility to manage.

 Ask Yourself:

-Am I able to assess when an issue becomes a conflict of interest?
+Am I able to assess when an inquiry becomes a conflict of interest?

-How can I protect my clients from my personal bias’?
+How can I protect the people I read for from my personal bias’?

 What will I do if I do not believe I can separate myself from the topic at hand?

-Providing tarot readings and other spiritual services can put practitioners in the position of giving advice.
+Providing tarot readings can often put us readers in the position of giving advice.
 We are, in many ways, advice givers by the very nature of the roles we occupy.
 Often, the messages and insights that come forward have a splash of “try this” or “refrain from that”.
-But, there is a big difference between providing suggestions and insisting you know what’s best for your clients.
-It’s possible that you’ve developed a very close relationship with a client and feel very strongly that what they’re embarking on, for example, isn’t good for them.
+But, there is a big difference between providing suggestions and insisting you know what’s best for the person “sitting across from you”.
+It’s possible that you’ve developed a very close relationship with a person you read for, and feel very strongly that what they’re embarking on, for example, isn’t good for them.
 You might even be right.
-However, we need to also consider how much influence we should have and if we’re trying to have more, we can ask ourselves - why is that?
+However, we need to also consider how much influence we should have and if we’re trying to have more, we should ask ourselves - why is that?

-When a client comes in for a reading, does this immediately put the reader in a position of power or authority?
+When someone comes in for a reading, does this immediately put the reader in a position of power or authority?
 I think the answer to that is probably (hopefully) "no”.
-So, if we can assume that our clients are the experts on their own lives, we need to also consider what our role actually is.
+So, if we can assume the people we read for are the experts on their own lives, we need to also consider what our role actually is.
 In other words, are we there to steer the car or are we there to be a guide?

 Ask Yourself:

-How much influence do I want to have over the client’s I work with?
+How much influence do I want to have over the people I work with?

 Just because you have a gift or a skill doesn’t mean it’s helpful to use it anytime, anywhere on anyone.
-In the context of this work, it is important for us to protect our boundaries as well as our client’s and even potential clients for that matter.
+In the context of this work, it is important for us to protect our boundaries as well as the people we serve.
 Protecting our own boundaries could look like any of the following:

 Setting clear operating hours and not answering emails or texts after a certain time.